Neuro Science

 • Cross-cultural Studies: Certain basic emotions such as happiness, sadness, fear, surprise, anger, and disgust are recognized universally across different cultures.
 This suggests that these emotions are not socially constructed or learned but are instead innate.

 • Neurobiological Evidence: Neuroimaging studies have identified consistent patterns of brain activity associated with specific emotions.
-For instance, fear is associated with activity in the amygdala, a small almond-shaped structure deep within the brain.
+For instance, fear is associated with activity in the amygdala which is a small almond-shaped structure deep within the brain.
 This suggests that emotions have a physiological basis and are not just learned behaviors.

 • Evolutionary Psychology Perspective: Emotions are seen as adaptive responses to environmental challenges.
 For instance, fear triggers a 'fight or flight' response which prepares the body to either confront or flee from danger.